 If you don’t mind hitting the greens, Araluen’s Public Golf Course is just around the corner and one of WA’s most scenic.
 If you’re looking for a little more than the relatively tame paths around Araluen, there are some incredible bushwalks all within a short drive.

-Cover photo by Araluen Botanic Park
+All photos: Araluen Botanic Park